-- Transition Assessment. \$25 reward for members ages 18 to 20 years who successfully complete their transition assessment on time.
+- Transition Assessment. \$25 reward for members 18 to 20 years old who successfully complete their transition assessment on time.
 A transition assessment helps members as they prepare to age out of STAR Kids.
 Members are eligible to receive this Value-added Service one time per year. - Wellness Activity. \$25 reward for STAR Kids members 11 to 16 years old who participate in a wellness activity, non-school sports program or successful participation in a community physical activity.
 Members in Nueces and Hidalgo service delivery areas are eligible to receive this Value-added Service one time per year.

 Value-added Services may have restrictions and limitations.
-These Value-added Services are effective 9/1/23-8/31/24.
-For an upto-date list of these services, go to www.SuperiorHealthPlan.com/VAS.
-For questions, call Member Services at 1-844-590-4883.
+These Value-added Services are effective 9/1/24-8/31/25.
+For an up-to-date list of these services, go to SuperiorHealthPlan.com/VAS.
+If you speak another language or are deaf/hard of hearing there are language assistance services, auxiliary aids/services, and other alternative formats are available to you free of charge.
+For questions on how to get these benefits or how to obtain language assistance, call Member Services at 1-844-590-4883.